I have refrained from writing this article for two months because:

 I basically tried everything you can think of – changing my routine, going to gym, not using my phone too late, taking over-the-counter sleeping meds, using natural remedies, getting earplugs… The list goes on and on.
 When that didn’t work, I tried attacking it with logic.
 I started reading article after article about insomnia, trying to find a solution.
 I can tell you everything under the sun about sleep hygiene, melatonin and Cognitive Behavioral Therapy for Insomnia.

-But still I was lying awake at 3am every night, crying because I am tired beyond comprehension but I couldn’t fall asleep.
+But still, I lay awake at 3 am every night, crying because I was tired beyond comprehension but I couldn’t fall asleep.

 If a sleeping tablet can’t make me sleep, then what will?